SBP and FBR Rules for Pakistani Founders with US LLCs (2026)

 Pakistani residents with foreign income are required to:

-- File an annual income tax return with the FBR (due September 30 following the tax year, which runs July 1 - June 30)
+- File an annual income tax return with FBR (due September 30 following the tax year, which runs July 1 - June 30)

-- Report foreign income on the relevant schedules of the income tax return
+- Report foreign income on the relevant schedules

 Pakistan-US Tax Treaty